randy3k/randy3k.github.io/index.md

 ###Computing

 I taught myself HTML, PHP, MYSQL, Flash and Visual Basic in secondary school.
-Later, I developed skill in C/C++ and R. Now, being a heavy R user, I also learning Python, CUDA and Obj-C. Moreover, I have great interests in web development such as jQuery, ajax, Node.js and CSS.
+Later, I developed skill in C/C++ and R. Now, being a heavy R user, I also learning Python, CUDA and Obj-C. Moreover, I have great interests in web development such as jQuery, AJAX, Node.js and Rails.

 ### Recent Posts